Jason2B3/DEV_NOTES/JS Notes/NPM, Yarn, Libs, Features.md

 >
 > Forgot to add SASS in our first go around (that's why it's not in the devdependencies list)
 > Carry on!
 Nothing about the rest of the procedure changes
+>
+> If you run into issues, change
+> "main": "index.html" 		to 			"default": "index.html"

 - Set the "main" property to our future entry point => `index.html` Added a dev and build script which targets the entry point => `index.html`